Academic Affairs • 423.652.4737

 For Chemistry course descriptions click here.

-The Chemistry program requires a laptop with Microsoft Office 2010 or later, and wireless and webcam capability.
+The Chemistry program requires a laptop with Microsoft Office 2010 or later, and wireless

 For information about accreditation click here.